daniellecgw/daniellecgw.github.io/teaching/segregation-ed.md

 [Education and Segregation Data Guide](https://github.com/daniellecgw/segregation-ed/blob/main/handouts/data_handout.pdf)

 #### Assignments
-All assignments are posted on [canvas](https://canvas.harvard.edu/courses/126957)
+All assignments descriptions are in the class repository.

+Turn in all assignments here: [canvas](https://canvas.harvard.edu/courses/126957)

-Turn in Stata / R problem sets on [this page](https://canvas.harvard.edu/courses/19323)
+See Stata / R PSETS here: [this page](https://canvas.harvard.edu/courses/19323)

 #### Office Hours
 I encourage you to come to office hours!